 A little bit of background: I put this internship together as a result of an ongoing relationship with cdpeace, developed through a Canadian NGO called Peaceful Schools International (PSI).
 I sit on the PSI board and got involved with helping cdpeace with fundraising work from Canada.
-Ever since learning about cdpeace and
+Ever since learning about cdpeace and their work, I have wanted to visit Sierra Leone and work with them on the ground.

 This is a very hopeful time for Sierra Leone.
 After ten years of civil war, the country has now had almost 7 years of peace.
 While still ranked the second poorest country in the world with a life expectancy of 40, highest infant mortality rate, 30% of the population displaced, traumatized child combatants and victims, and a literacy rate under 30%, there has been a relative level of stability, two successful national elections, a strengthening civil society, and key issues that led to the civil war such as control of the diamond mining areas are receiving international attention and action.